-My current research investigates the technical and social processes that shape both global financial markets and central banks' monetary policy.
-It relies mainly on in-depth interviews, together with an element of ethnography, in investment banks, hedge funds and asset managers, as well as the Bank of England and the European Central Bank.
-I am currently conducting fieldwork in the financial centres of Edinburgh, London and Frankfurt.
+My current research investigates the social processes that shape both global financial markets and central banks' monetary policy.
+It relies mainly on in-depth interviews in investment banks, hedge funds and asset managers, as well as the Bank of England and the European Central Bank.
+I am currently conducting fieldwork in the financial centres of Edinburgh, London, Frankfurt, and New York.

 PhD in Sociology, University of Edinburgh, United Kingdom (ongoing)

 MA by research in Sociology (Economic Sociology), University of Malta, 2016

 BA (Hons.) in Sociology, University of Malta, 2014

 "Charting markets: The material semiotics of an epistemic device in global financial markets."
 British Sociological Association Annual Conference 2021: Remaking the Future, April 13, 2021 [online].